gsa-oes/office-of-evaluation-sciences/_connect/events.md

 ### Introduction to Quasi-Experimental Designs
 Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
 - December 8, 2020 from 10:00 am to 12:00 pm

-### Understanding Null Results
-Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.
-- November 2, 2020 from 3:00 to 4:15 pm

-### Evaluation 101
-In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
-This workshop served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
-- January 19, 2021
-- July 8, 2021

 # Past OES Events